Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **Inherited Parameters are Not Included**: The `Parameter Hash` is derived **only** from the parameters explicitly listed in the stage's own `.params` field.
 The influence of all upstream (or "inherited") parameters is already perfectly captured by the **Input Hashes**.
 This elegant separation ensures that the provenance is recorded without redundancy.

+If a parameter is declared in `.params` but is not found in the function's code, the framework should proceed with the computation but print a clear warning to the console (e.g. `WARNING in stage 'compute_svd': Parameter 'dt' is declared in '.params' but does not appear to be used in the function 'compute_svd.m'.
+Including it may cause unnecessary recomputations if its value changes.`).

 ### Cascading Invalidation and Efficiency

 This hashing design creates a "keychain" of cryptographic dependency.